 Choosing a minimalist running shoe with sufficient traction is a necessary factor, especially if you're a runner who gravitates towards more trail running or technical terrain.
 We logged runs on a variety of terrain and conditions in every shoe in our test group to decide which one provides us with the best traction.
 All of the shoes give us similar traction when running on the road, so when rating the traction on each shoe we looked more into how well they perform on trails and off-road terrain.
 After logging miles in each shoe on brutal trails, through creek crossings, and while rock hopping, we found the Inov8 Trailroc 245 offers the most traction.
 The Trailroc 245 has large lugs covering the whole outsole, which grip to any type of terrain amazingly.
 Inov8 calls this their TRI-C Sole, which contains three different rubber compounds to provide the best grip available in any shoe.
 The New Balance Minimus 10v3 Trail come in at a close second.
 Though, we find that the Minimus are more versatile and can still be used comfortably on the roads, unlike the Trailroc, which we notice the ride comfort to significantly decline when running on the road.

 Less shoe doesn't have to mean less comfort.
-In fact, we feel the Nike Free 5.0 as well as the New Balance Minimus have as comfortable of a ride as many of the top rated standard road running shoes we tested earlier this year.
-In addition, the Nike Free 5.0 and Minimus 10v3 Trail have an almost non-existent break-in period.
+In fact, we feel that the New Balance Minimus has as comfortable of a ride as many of the top rated standard road running shoes we tested earlier this year.
+In addition, the Minimus 10v3 Trail has an almost non-existent break-in period.
 What we look for in the most comfortable minimalist running shoes is reliable comfort that lasts through the whole run on varying terrain.
 We want a shoe that's not too stiff or too soft, and provides the perfect balance of comfort on road or trail.
-We give the highest rating in comfort to the Nike Free 5.0 because of the extremely soft landing it provides along with its signature horizontal and vertical grooves that go through the whole outsole, promoting flexibility.

 In some places, winter conditions can be harsh.
 The weather doesn't care if you've come out for your run unprepared, and before you know it your feet are wet, cold, and on the brink of numbness.
-If you plan to be logging a significant amount of your miles in such conditions and don't want a standard, somewhat suffocating Gore-Tex running shoe, we recommend choosing one of our minimalist running shoes with a high warmth rating such as the Brooks Pure Connect 3, which we rated the highest, or the Nike Free 5.0.
-Most minimal shoes are light and meshy with very thin uppers, but a few models in our test, like these two models, provide a little more insulation than others.
+If you plan to be logging a significant amount of your miles in such conditions and don't want a standard, somewhat suffocating Gore-Tex running shoe, we recommend choosing a minimalist running shoes.
+Most minimal shoes are light and meshy with very thin uppers, but a few models in our test, provide a little more insulation than others.
 Understand that there is more to a shoe's warmth than having a thicker upper, which you might have initially believed.
 With someone on the brink of hypothermia, covering them with a blanket doesn't provide nearly as much warmth as throwing a thick ground pad beneath them.
 The same goes with minimalist running shoes, the thinner the outsole, the less warmth the shoe will provide.